×

 Why would my dog or cat require electroacupuncture and not ordinary acupuncture?

-Electroacupuncture is often indicated in cases where ordinary acupuncture is no longer as effective.
+Electroacupuncture is usually performed alongside regular acupuncture or dry needling.
+In most cases a patient will undergo acupuncture for the first few sessions and then electroacupuncture may be introduced in conjunction with ordinary acupuncture if it is found to be appropriate for the individual pet.
 Electroacupuncture has also been demonstrated to improve the rate of nervous tissue healing or pain associated with nerve damage or impingement.

 How long does electroacupuncture take?